Renze Fij

-Renze Fij (born 26 September 1992) is a Dutch professional footballer who plays as a goalkeeper for Sogndal.
+Renze Fij (born 26 September 1992) is a Dutch professional footballer who most recently played as a goalkeeper for Sogndal.

 Club career

 He formerly played for Go Ahead Eagles and FC Groningen.
 During the first half of the 2017-18 season, he played on loan for FC Dordrecht.

 On 29 March 2019, he signed for Nest-Sotra on a season-long deal.

 On 10 November 2019, he signed for Sogndal on a two year-long deal.

+On 21 November 2023, Sogndal announced that he had played his last match for the club.